-After 28 days, the diabetic rats given the cinnamon extract (Cinnamomum tamala) showed significantly decrease blood glucose, HgbA1C, and total cholesterol compared to controls.
+After 28 days, the diabetic rats given the cinnamon extract (Cinnamomum tamala) showed significant decrease blood glucose, HgbA1C, and total cholesterol compared to controls.
 In fact, supplementation had antidiabetic effects comparable to glyburide, a prescription medication commonly prescribed for diabetes in humans.
-You should be aware that glyburide may also come with up to 47 adverse side-effects.
+You should be aware that glyburide may also come with up to 47 adverse side effects.

 What’s more, they found the diabetic rat subjects had significant measurable antioxidant activity (decreased malondialdehyde and increased electrically reduced glutathione).
-In summary, cinnamon extract proved to have significant antidiabetic, hypolipidemic, and antioxidant activity.
+In summary, cinnamon extract has significant antidiabetic, hypolipidemic, and antioxidant activity.

 Cinnamon and Alzheimer’s and Parkinson’s diseases

 Neurodegenerative diseases are characterized by progressive loss of the structure or function of brain cells.
 Alzheimer’s and Parkinson’s are the two most common types of neurodegenerative diseases today.